 - from academia, government or an independent research organisation recognised by our Board

-Researchers will also have to take a compulsory training programme in administrative data management and security standards.
+Researchers also had to take a compulsory training programme in administrative data management and security standards.
 They must also be working on an approved project.
-The approvals process for projects is separate from the accreditation process for researchers.
+The approvals process for projects is separate from the training process for researchers.

 What do you mean by a ‘fit and proper’ person?

-Every researcher using the Network will be accredited.
-They will have to take a compulsory training programme in administrative data management and security standards to become accredited before they can gain access to data, and must sign declarations to confirm that they understand their personal responsibilities and obligations.
+Every researcher using the Network was specially trained.
+They had to take a compulsory training programme in administrative data management and security standards before they can gain access to data, and must sign declarations to confirm that they understand their personal responsibilities and obligations.

 There may be some researchers who would like to carry out a project who are at the beginning of their career.
 Because they do not have a proven track record, the Network would need to look at whether they are capable of carrying out the research under the direction of an appropriate supervisor or lead investigator.